It’s contradictory, but: when you’re the only person who cooks, even in a home for two, you never make anything just the way you like it.

 Sometimes, the kitchen needs to be a place just for yourself, no matter who else you’re cooking for.
 Finding my own flavors helps me excavate just a little more of the person I should have been from the start: in tune with who I am, what I want, what I simply enjoy.

 These little seed cycling energy balls were made just for me.
-I made them with figs instead of dates for the slight crunchiness of the seeds that punches through the fruits’ sweetness.
-I layered sunflower seeds for nuttiness and tahini for that toasted caramel-like depth.
-I balanced them with vanilla and honey, just for the extra decadence and melt-in-your-mouth texture that makes these almost fudge-ish.
+I made them with dried figs instead of the more typical medjool dates for the slight crunchiness of the seeds that punches through the fruits’ sweetness.
+I layered raw sunflower seeds for nuttiness and tahini for that toasted caramel-like depth.
+I balanced them with vanilla extract and honey, just for the extra decadence and melt-in-your-mouth texture that makes these almost fudge-ish.
 And I sprinkled them with citrus zest to bring brightness to life from their earth-like color.
 I don’t know why these are some of the flavors I love so.

 But I do know that discovering them taught me just a little of who I am, again.